ddev/ddev/docs/content/users/usage/offline.md

 You can also set up a local DNS server like [dnsmasq](https://dnsmasq.org) (Linux and macOS, `brew install dnsmasq`) or ([unbound](https://github.com/NLnetLabs/unbound) or many others on Windows) in your own host environment that serves the `project_tld` that you choose, and DNS resolution will work fine.
 You’ll likely want a wildcard A record pointing to `127.0.0.1` on most DDEV installations.
 If you use dnsmasq, you must configure it to allow DNS rebinding.

+To understand what's going on with name resolution and your browser and offline use, we recommend [Hostnames and Wildcards and DDEV Oh My! on ddev.com](https://ddev.com/blog/ddev-name-resolution-wildcards/).

 !!!note "Administrative Privileges Required"

     If you `ddev start` when offline, DDEV will try to add `<projectname>.ddev.site` to your `/etc/hosts` file.
 You must have administrative privileges to edit the hosts file on any operating system.